San Donà di Piave: History

 At the end of the war between the Republic of Venice and the Kingdom of Hungary, the Republic incentivized the development of the territory, offering tax exemptions to the farmers that were inclined to move in the territory of San Donà.
 As a matter of fact, Venice was straight interested in this area since most of the town's surface was state-owned property.

 During the Modern era, the Republic of Venice started some reclamation interventions in the area of Basso Piave and assigned the management of the territory to a functionary.
 In 1468 compelling financial needs induced the Republic to give the Gastaldia of the town in emphyteusis.
 In 1475 it was assigned to Francesco Marcello and Angelo Trevisan, and it later became private property of the Trevisan family.
 The public authority was held by a functionary nominated by the Doge, the Ducal Vicarial, who had the duty to pledge the oath of allegiance to the Republic and to reside in San Donà.
 The first Vicarial, Antonio Lupo, was installed in 1476 by the Doge Pietro Mocenigo.
 During the same year, the construction of a new church started, it was dedicated to Blessed Virgin Mary and consecrated in July 1480.

-The growth and the development of the urban center was difficult at the beginning, especially because of the instable hydro balance.
+The growth and the development of the urban center was difficult at the beginning, especially because of unstable hydro balance.
 In order to preserve the lagoon from the periodical floods caused by the river, during the 16th and 17th centuries the Republic of Venice promoted some hydraulic works, deviating the courses of the rivers that were present.

 In 1797 was established the municipality of San Donà, administrative center of one of the fifteen cantons of the Treviso's district.
 With the annexation of Venice and its dependency to the Napoleonic Italian Kingdom, on 1 May 1806 the Department of Adriatic was created and the town of San Donà was part of it as administrative center of the territory of the same name.
 At the beginning of the 19th century, were created the first consortiums for the reclamation of the swampland at east and south of the urban center, while the city was significantly increasing its administrative functions.
 The city of San Donà was part of the Lombard-Venetian Kingdom from 1815 and during the Austrian domination it kept its position of county seat of the district.
 In the first part of the 19th century the urban center was enriched with palaces, commercial buildings and a new cathedral, realized from 1838 and 1841.